liammagee/obsidian-topic-linking/README.md

 Two commands convert PDF and web links to Markdown files located in a folder called *Generated/*.

 The *Extract PDF Content* command uses *Obsidian*'s built-in PDF parser to convert a vault's PDFs to Markdown.
-The conversion is highly simplified and approximate, but results should still be legible.
+The conversion is highly simplified and approximate, to produce a stream of text for the topic linking command.
+However results should still be humanly legible.
 The command takes three options:
 - *Overwrite PDF-generated content*: whether to overwrite existing Markdown files with the same name
 - *Limit file number*: the maximum number of files to process (failing to set this can result in *Obsidian* running out of memory for large repositories)
 - *Limit file size*: the maximum size of files to process.
 The meaning of 'file' (either the PDF source or generated Markdown) depends upon whether *Chunk file if size exceeds limit* is set.